 What is ChPP?

 The Chartered Project Professional (ChPP) standard is a professional benchmark that demonstrates attainment of a defined level of technical knowledge, professional practice and ethical behaviour.
 It forms the basis of the assessment that applicants must pass to gain ChPP status and inclusion on the Register of Chartered Project Professionals.
-The Register of Chartered Project Professionals will open for applications on 16 May 2018.

 Who should become a Chartered Project Professional (ChPP)?